Slow uptake for promising new COVID-19 treatment in Minnesota

 So far, the state has shipped supplies to 88 infusion centers, 55 of which are up and running, said Alexandra Waterman, the Health Department's medical surge coordinator.
 Across infusion centers in the Twin Cities — where hospitals were hit by a wave of COVID-19 patients in November and December — about 2% of the treatments have been used.

-"Now that we're seeing our hospitalizations and our cases come down, I think we'll see a lot more facilities come on board...," Waterman said.
-"And I think with that, they'll be able to also help us with the messaging of: This is out there and this is where you can come to get it."
+With COVID-19 cases and hospitalizations declining in Minnesota, Waterman said more facilities might come on board.
+"With that, they'll be able to also help us with the messaging of: This is out there and this is where you can come to get it."

 She added: "I think there just hasn't been a lot of public interest because they don't know [about it]. … Everyone is so focused on the vaccine right now."